Under the Convention, all Parties should report on the steps they are taking to implement the Convention

 work of the COP/CMP in assessing the implementation of commitments by Annex I Parties.
 The in-depth review

 reports also allow easier comparison of information between NCs of Parties.
-The in-depth review of fifth NCs
+The in-depth review of the sixth

-The UNFCCC secretariat invited Annex I Parties to share their experiences in reporting and review of the NCs
+The UNFCCC secretariat invited lead reviewers to share their experiences in review of the NCs and BRs at the